 When you’re recording videos, it’s likely that you yourself will have some ability to reduce camera shake, especially in one axis.
 So A 2-axis gimbal is perfectly adequate for a lot of purposes.

 A 3-axis gimbal has its own downsides.
 It has an extra pivot, meaning it weighs more.
 This is an especially big downside if you want to use it with a camera drone, where a heavier load can reduce the drone’s flight time.
 A 3-axis gimbal also has an extra motor.
 The extra motor means more battery consumption by the gimbal, and hence a shorter battery life.

 How To Stabilize Video Using A Gimbal

 Using a gimbal is very easy.
-Once setup, it does all the hard work for you, so your only task is to find awesome things to capture.
+Once setup, it does all the hard work of stabilizing for you, so the difficult part is finding something interesting to film.

 However, in the beginning at least, there will be some complications.
 Firstly, you need to choose the right gimbal for your camera.

 If you’re using a GoPro or iPhone, a small handheld gimbal can be used. iPhone gimbals can typically also house GoPros thanks to their adjustable clamps, although a GoPro gimbal will have more direct compatibility.
 I’ve done extensive testing and made lists of what I rate to be the best gimbals for iPhones and best gimbals for GoPros.

 If you’re wanting to use a gimbal with your DSLR or video camera on the other hand, you’re going to need a much bigger one.
 These bigger gimbals will of course also cost a lot more.
 Here is my list of the best gimbals for DSLR.